Blockchain Gaming: Best Blockchain Networks To Build Web3 Games

 There are over a thousand daily users of Ethereum-based blockchain games, and daily transactions in these games total close to one million dollars.
 Also, after Bitcoin, Ethereum is the second-largest and most-used blockchain platform in the crypto industry.

 Popular blockchain games developed using Ethereum: Gods Unchained, Decentraland, Iluvium, Sorare, etc

 WAX is an abbreviation for Worldwide Asset eXchange, and it provides free transactions.
 The Proof-of-Stake network, which debuted in 2019, was initially intended to handle e-commerce payments.
-However, the Wax blockchain has evolved into a vibrant web3 gaming ecosystem.
+However, the Wax has evolved into a vibrant blockchain gaming platform.
 On Wax's network, gamers can find blockchain-based games that appeal to them.
 Even during the crypto bear market, several Wax games have seen substantial user growth.
 Wax's decentralized model can power a dynamic, user-driven gaming experience.

 The WAX blockchain powers three of the most popular games on the play-to-earn market.
 The platform has been chosen as the preferred host by Alien Worlds, Splinterlands, and Farmers World.

 Popular blockchain games developed using WAX: Alien Worlds, Splinterlands, Farmers World, etc.